stormpath/stormpath-console-guide/source/organizations.rst

 To create a new Organization, start by clicking on **Create Organization** in the top right of the main `Organizations page <https://api.stormpath.com/ui2/index.html#/organizations>`__.
 This will bring up the "Create Organization" dialog.

 From here you must enter in a "Name" for your Organization.
+The name must be unique within your Stormpath Tenant.
+The uniqueness constraint is case insensitive.

 You must also enter in a "Name Key".
-This must be unique across all Organizations within your Stormpath Tenant and must follow `DNS hostname rules <http://www.ietf.org/rfc/rfc0952.txt>`__.
+This is a shorter, URL-friendly identifier for your Organization.
+Just like the "Name" it must be unique across all Organizations within your Stormpath Tenant.
+Unlike the "Name" it must also follow `DNS hostname rules <http://www.ietf.org/rfc/rfc0952.txt>`__.
 That is, it may only consist of: ``a-z``, ``0-9``, and ``-``.
 It must not start or end with a hyphen.
 The uniqueness constraint is case insensitive.

 You can also optionally enter in a "Description" for the Organization.

-After you have completed this, click **Create** and the "Create Organization" dialog will close and you will see your new Organization in the list of Organizations.
+After you have completed this, click **Create** and the "Create Organization" dialog will close and you will see your new Organization in the main list view.

 .. _organizations-edit: